-Over the course of development of project management, many tools and techniques have been developed to help project managers.
+Over the course of the development of project management, many tools and techniques have been developed to help project managers.
 For example, time schedules are used to control time, and in order to manage money, they effectively use the methods of forming a financial plan for a project.
 For the management of material and human resources, for example, a resource load chart or responsibility matrix is used.
 You can’t lose vigilance in monitoring the results of the project, because it is often difficult to formulate and control tasks.
-Therefore, it is necessary to use the methods of quality management work.
+Therefore, it is necessary to use methods of quality management work.

-What are the characteristics of the project management?
+What are the characteristics of project management?

 - First is the focus on achieving the goal;